So we’ve all heard parenting experts tell us that the one thing children need most to grow and thrive is unconditional love from their parents.

 In this book a little girl breaks her mother’s vase.
 She asks a series of questions in which her mother responds that she will always love her child, no matter what naughty things the child does.

-Here a parent tells a child how special she is, both to the parent and to God.
+Here a parent tells a child how much she is loved, no matter what.

 #2 Adopting the mantra “Parent from love, not anger!”